 Pasternack (2012, 2014) is used to contextualize length scales (and thus frequency) associated with pool, riffle, and point bars.
-Not all morphological units are associated with only lateral and vertical undulations of channel topography, but pool, riffle, and point bar spacing's were thought to be useful in contextualizing length scales for the 5 ACF and PSD analysis.
+Not all morphological units are associated with only lateral and vertical undulations of channel topography, but pool, riffle, and point bar spacing's were thought to be useful in contextualizing length scales for the ACF and PSD analysis.
 Finally, this study evaluates the organization of channel geometry in light of a study that quantified the magnitude and extent of statistically significant channel change for the entire lower Yuba River (Carley et al., 2012).
 The overall response was dictated by knickpoint migration, bank erosion and overbank deposition processes.
-They found there was a decreasing trend of mean vertical incision rates, ranging from approximately -15 cm yr-1 at the upper limit of this study to almost none at the lower limit, showing that upstream knickpoint migration is driving channel change (e.g. Fig. 11 in Carley et al., 2010).
-Overall these studies show that the river corridor is still adjusting to upstream sediment regulation (Carley et al., 2010), yet sites have achieved self-maintenance of persistent topographic forms (Saywer et al., 2010; White et al., 2010) and exhibit a highly diverse assemblage of fluvial landforms (Wyrick and Pasternack, 2014).
+They found there was a decreasing trend of mean vertical incision rates, ranging from approximately -15 cm yr-1 at the upper limit of this study to almost none

+- 10 ranging from approximately -15 cm yr 1 at the upper limit of this study to almost none at the lower limit, showing that upstream knickpoint migration is driving channel change (e.g. Fig. 11 in Carley et al., 2010).
+Overall these studies show that the river corridor is still adjusting to upstream sediment regulation (Carley et al., 2010), yet sites have achieved self-maintenance of persistent topographic forms (Saywer et al., 2010; White et al., 2010) and exhibit a highly diverse assemblage of fluvial landforms (Wyrick and 15). - et al., 2010) and exhibit a highly diverse assemblage of fluvial landforms (Wyrick and Pasternack, 2014).

-Methods
+4 Methods

-To test the study hypotheses $Z{\bar{1}}$ and W^I series were extracted from the meter-scale topographic map of the Lower Yuba River produced from airborne LiDAR, echosounder, and ground surveys (Carley et al., 2012; see Supplement).
-A meter-scale 2-D hydrodynamic model was used to generate data sets for wetted width for each discharge.
+To test the study hypotheses Z, and W^j series were extracted from the meter-scale to-pographic map of the Lower Yuba River produced from airborne LiDAR, echosounder, and ground surveys (Carley et al., 2012; see Supplement).
+A meter-scale 2-D hydro-dynamic model was used to generate data sets for wetted width for each discharge.
 Details about the 2-D model are documented in the Supplement and previous publications (Abu-Aly et al., 2013; Wyrick and Pasternack, 2014; Pasternack et al., 2014); it was thoroughly validated for velocity vector and water surface elevation metrics, yielding outcomes on par or better than other publications using 2-D models.